solozano0725/solozano0725/README.md

 :card_file_box:	 Before, I worked as a _Software Engineer (BackEnd):computer:_ using **Java, Android, Kotlin** as main programming languages.
 Also, I applied _SOA (Service Oriented Architecture)_ with Oracle tools and REST/SOAP webservices.

 ## A little more about me:lion:...
 I was born in Barranquilla, Colombia.
 I'm Leo:leo:.
 I have some passion by research:mag_right: and content creation:bookmark_tabs: related to new technologies in BI and Data Mining sides.
-Other hobbies I had
+Other hobbies that I have are: craft beer:beer:, wines:wine_glass:, italian and spanish food:shallow_pan_of_food:, world's history :globe_with_meridians:, horror, mistery movies and series, documentaries abour real facts :detective:.

 ## Skills:computer:
 ### Languages